JBarnett775/Terraform_IaC_AWS/README.md

 #### Adding this line will allow me to use the AWS provider plugin to communicate with AWS.
 The version constraint will allow any version of between 6.0 and 6.99 .

 ## - Variables -
 #### Separating variables in terraform is good practice as it allows the code to be easier to: reuse, manage and maintain.
-Declaring all the variables in one file will help with code organisation which will also make the code easier to re-use as to change parts of the infrastructure such as an EC2 instance size or a AWS region and easily be modified in a variable file instead of skimming through a main.tf file to change them.
+Declaring all the variables in one file will help with code organisation which will also make the code easier to re-use as to change parts of the infrastructure such as an EC2 instance size or a AWS region can easily be modified in a variable file instead of skimming through a main.tf file to change them.
 Within my variables.tf file I have created variables for: aws region, VPC cidr block, two public subnets, instance type and the key name.

 ![var](images/variables.png)